Bridport: Transport

 The A35 trunk road between Honiton and Southampton passes around the centre of Bridport on a bypass.
 Routes which start in the town include the A3066, which heads north through Beaminster towards Crewkerne, and the B3157 coast road to Weymouth.
 The busiest main route in the Bridport area is the A35 west of the town at Miles Cross, which in 2012 had an average of 15,200 vehicles per day – this was an 85% increase over vehicle numbers in 1983, but a 3% decrease compared to 2007.
 Other main routes around the town have experienced similar changes.
 Bridport is quite some distance from the UK motorway network with the nearest motorway access at junction 25 of the M5 at Taunton, 32 miles (51 km) away via the B3162 and A358 roads.

 Bridport railway station was closed in May 1975, along with the Bridport – Maiden Newton branch line.
-The nearest railway stations to Bridport are Maiden Newton, Crewkerne, Dorchester (West and South) and Axminster.
+The nearest railway stations to Bridport are Maiden Newton on the Heart of Wessex Line, Crewkerne on the West of England Main Line, and Dorchester South on the South West Main Line.
 There is a bus service (X51) linking the railway stations in Axminster, Dorchester and Weymouth, and another (X53) between Axminster and Weymouth via Bridport.
 There are a few buses a day northwards to Beaminster, Crewkerne and Yeovil, although travelling beyond Beaminster often involves a change.
 In 2017 Dorset County Council cut all rural bus subsidies in the area and so most of the surrounding villages are not served by scheduled services, with the exception of buses provided mainly for school transport but upon which the public is allowed to travel.

-The nearest port with scheduled passenger services is Poole, although pleasure trips occasionally operate from Weymouth.
+The nearest port with scheduled passenger services is Poole.
 The nearest international airports are Exeter and Bournemouth.